songzhihenry/project-for-radiation/README.md

 ># **project-for-radiation**
 >---
+>
 >## **Introduction**
 >---
 >
 > This [Jupyter notebook]() demonstrates the apparent speed of an relativistic object(radiation source) exceeds speed of light while it's real speed is below speed of light.
 It is licensed under the [GNU GPL3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
-This project is based on question 4.7 in the textbook,[^1].
+This project is based on question 4.7 in the textbook. [^1]
 >
 >## **Dependencies**
 >---